RotherOSS/doc-otobo-installation/content/installation-docker.rst

 Installation
 ------------

-The following instructions assume that the requirements are installed and that you have a working Docker environment.
+The following instructions assume that the requirements are met and that you have a working Docker environment.
 We assume here that the user **docker_admin** is used for interacting with Docker.
-The Docker admin may be **root** of the Docker host or a dedicated user with the required permissions.
+The Docker admin may be either the **root** user of the Docker host or a dedicated user with the required permissions.

 1. Clone the otobo-docker repo
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~